-Using this method also requires really fast mouse movements and precise targeting to differentiate the attack and move commands.
-If you make a mistake and miss the attack target and click on the ground, your champion will start moving towards the target you wanted to attack and if you miss the ground and click another target your champion will stop and attack instead of moving.
+Orb-walking with right-clicks requires rapid mouse movements and precise targeting to differentiate the move and the attack commands.
+Missing the target and clicking on the ground will command the champion to move towards the target they were supposed to attack.
+Alternativelly, missing the ground and clicking a foe will command the champion to stop and attack instead of moving.
 Both scenarios might have devastating consequences on many occasions.
 Fortunatelly all of the latter flaws can be solved by the use of more advanced alternatives.

-When using the attack-move click method, rightclick is never used to command your champion to attack at all.
-It's exclusively used to click on the ground in order to command your champion to move to the location without attacking anything.
-Any command that involves attacking under various conditions will be executed by the attack move button.
+When using the attack-move click method, rightclick is never used to command attacks at all.
+It is, in fact, exclusively used to click on the ground in order to command your champion to move to the location without attacking anything.
+Any command that involves attacking under various conditions will be executed by using the attack move button.
 Here are the ways this method can be used to manipulate your champion with higher complexity.

 Directly target the opponent: